New Jersey's Tax Incentives Soar as Job Growth Lags Behind

 “New Jersey has gone off the charts in the types of incentive deals it offers,” says Dan Levine, a former assistant state treasurer who now runs MetroCompare, a corporate relocation firm.
 “We’ve just got into a cycle of doubling down on incentives.”

 The problem, say critics, is that New Jersey’s all-out effort on tax incentives hasn’t delivered, or at least it’s failed to live up to expectations.
 The state’s economy has begun to recover, but it has only created about half the private-sector jobs lost since the height of the recession, trailing neighboring states.
-In the last few months of 2012, the gap between New Jersey’s unemployment and the national rate was the largest since 1977.
+In the last few months of 2012, the gap between New Jersey’s unemployment rate and the national rate was the largest since 1977.
 The state’s rate has since declined a bit, but it’s still one of the nation’s highest.

 Companies receiving subsidies are expected to create jobs and make billions in private investment.
 But some aren’t immune from economic shifts, either.
 Since 2010, according to a Governing analysis of New Jersey records, at least 20 companies receiving incentives filed layoff notices while they were still subject to grant terms with the state.
 Verizon Communications, one of the top beneficiaries, has netted about $60 million in incentives over the past decade.
 Yet the telecom giant laid off 336 New Jersey employees last year as demand for landline phones withered.
 Biotech firm ImClone Systems laid off 141 workers in 2010, not long after the state approved incentives worth an estimated $32 million for its Branchburg headquarters.